lisyce/TalkingGuitarTabs/final_project_handin.md

 ### The problem we are solving

+Musicians have to be able to see clearly to read guitar tabs.
+So, people who are blind or low vision might not be able to read them easily.
+Sometimes, they may listen to a song and try to play what they hear.
+But, this can be hard to do for many people, whether they can read guitar tabs or not.
+Our project is a possible solution to this problem.

+A Talking Score has the same information as sheet music, but the information is written with words rather than symbols.
+People can use screen readers to read the Talking Score out loud.
+This way, they can learn the information in the sheet music and do not need to be able to see it.
+Talking Scores already exist for modern staff notation.
+They tell users note names and lengths so that they can have all of the information from the sheet music.
+Visit the [Talking Scores Project](https://www.talkingscores.org/) to learn more.

+However, we could not find Talking Scores for guitar tabs.
+A guitar tab Talking Score should tell people the string number and fret number for a note, not the name of the note.
+So, our project is a Talking Score that is specific to guitar tabs.

 ### Why it is important to solve this problem

+Some musicians may be unable to see sheet music, but you do not need to be able to see to play an instrument.
+All musicians should have access to sheet music in some way.
+Talking Scores are an accessible format for sheet music and we can expand on this idea.
+This way, guitarists can access the type of sheet music made for their instrument, regardless of if they can't see well.

+Music is very important to many people.
+It is a way to relax and to build community by playing with other people.
+Blind and low vision people deserve access to these benefits of playing music just as much as sighted people do.
+They should be able to access the information in sheet music independently.
+By making an accessible website where they can convert sheet music to a Talking Guitar Tab, they can perform this task themselves.

 ## Positive Disability Principals ~3-5 paragraphs: Address the questions in this competency